 The Anglican Religious Yearbook 2004-5

-Monks and nuns in the Order of Julian profess vows of stability, conversion of life (which includes poverty and chaste celibacy), and obedience.
+Nuns in the Order of Julian profess vows of stability, conversion of life (which includes poverty and chaste celibacy), and obedience.

-By the vow of Stability, we commit to seeking and serving God in the setting of the Order's monasteries, among the particular brothers and sisters whom God has drawn together in community.
+By the vow of Stability, we commit to seeking and serving God in the setting of the Order's monasteries, among the particular sisters whom God has drawn together in community.
 Stability roots us in the circumstances, the company, and the challenges of community life.
-It allows our brothers and sisters, our surroundings, and ourselves the generosity necessary to reveal the treasure hidden beneath the surface of the ordinary.
+It allows our sisters, our surroundings, and ourselves the generosity necessary to reveal the treasure hidden beneath the surface of the ordinary.

 By the vow of Conversion of Life, which includes poverty, and chastity expressed as life-long celibacy, we commit ourselves to the monastic way of life in its entirety, responsive to the Holy Spirit acting through our circumstances to reveal and heal in us what is not yet converted to love.

 In our commitment to poverty, we renounce private ownership of all things and hold all the Order's goods in common, challenged to grow in trust and freedom of spirit.